-&lt;sup>48 Government Code Section 14837(d)(2): "Microbusiness" is a small business which, together with affiliates, has average annual gross receipts of two million five hundred thousand dollars (\$2,500,000) or less over the previous three years, or is a manufacturer, as defined in subdivision (c), with 25 or fewer employees.
+50 Government Code Section 14837(d)(2): "Microbusiness" is a small business which, together with affiliates, has average annual gross receipts of two million five hundred thousand dollars (\$2,500,000) or less over the previous three years, or is a manufacturer, as defined in subdivision (c), with 25 or fewer employees.
 Commencing January 1, 2019, the average annual gross receipts threshold shall be five million dollars (\$5,000,000).

-Fourth, for the residential income criterion, the current definition uses the California Alternative Rates for Energy (CARE) and Family Electric Rate Assistance (FERA) bill discount programs as eligibility criteria to identify residential hard-to-reach customers.
-This existing definition creates a gap that omits (1) gas customers between 200 and 250 percent of Federal Poverty Guidelines (FPG) (because FERA is only offered to electric households of three or more people), and (2) electric households of one or two persons between 200 and 250 percent of FPG from the current residential income criteria.
-SB 756 (Stats.
-2021, Ch.
-248) modified the ESA program income guidelines to 250 percent or below FPG (for both electric and gas customers), thereby making ESA income eligibility criteria, which previously aligned with CARE income eligibility criteria, distinct.
-Therefore, it is reasonable and necessary to explicitly identify ESA program eligibility as a third possible way to meet the residential income criterion for the "hard-to-reach" definition.
-While we recognize this change maintains an overlap between equity segment customers and customers eligible for the ESA program, we reiterate D.21-05-031's guidance that equity programs must avoid "specifically targeting low-income populations with program offerings that low-income populations could receive at no cost from the ESA program."49
+ESA program eligibility as a third possible way to meet the residential income criterion for the "hard-to-reach" definition.
+While we recognize this change maintains an overlap between equity segment customers and customers eligible for the ESA program, we reiterate D.21-05-031's guidance that equity programs must avoid "specifically targeting low-income populations with program offerings that low-income populations could receive at no cost from the ESA program."51

 We decline to fully adopt SCE's or SBUA's recommendations due to their lack of concrete supporting data and analysis.
-We note, however, that our adoption of "underserved," which includes communities in which at least 75 percent of students are eligible for free or reduced-price meals under the
+We note, however, that our adoption of "underserved," which includes communities in which at least 75 percent of students are eligible for free or reduced-price meals under the National School Lunch Program, aligns with the Participation Gap Analysis's finding related to lower participation of K-12 schools.